Stansted Park: History

 While under the ownership of George Wilder, the main block was destroyed by fire in 1900 but the stables and the service wing were not affected; the block was rebuilt "in the style of Wren", on the exact footprint of the previous building, in 1903.
 The architect was Arthur Blomfield.
 It was purchased by Vere Ponsonby, 9th Earl of Bessborough, in 1924.
 During World War II, the house sheltered orphans from Southsea.
 In 1939 Queen Elizabeth, the consort of George VI, spent one night here and in 1962, Anne, Princess Royal visited Stansted House and went for a swim.

 Since 1983 the house and estate have been owned by Stansted Park Foundation, a charitable trust charged with the preservation of the estate for the benefit of the nation.
 The trust was set up by Frederick Ponsonby, 10th Earl of Bessborough, who died without a male heir in 1993.
 An illustrated history of Stansted Park from the 12th century is included in Lord Bessborough's book The Enchanted Forest.

 The park is crossed from west to east by the Monarch's Way long-distance footpath.

-In early January 2021, the foundation issued a statement: "Due to funding and staffing issues Stansted Park House, the Arboretum and surrounding Grounds, including the walled garden and maze will now remain shut to the public until Easter 2021.
-The walled garden playground has now been removed as the structure fell into disrepair and was deemed unsafe.
-There are currently no plans to reinstall new apparatus".
-The foundation's website was listing some planned events, starting in May 2021.
+The park was closed during the COVID-19 pandemic but is now re-opened.
+For more information about access and events, see the official website (details below).